ShubhamThakurela-BD/ShubhamThakurela-BD/README.md

-- 👋 Hi, I’m @ShubhamThakurela
+- 👋 Hi,
+-  I’m Shubham-BD >
 - 👀 High Views.
-- 🌱 I’m currently learning and always will be....
+- 🌱 New Techs hecks daily and always will be...
 - 💞️ I’m looking to collaborate with anybody......
 - 📫 How to reach me ...
 Subham.thakurela@gmail.com